-Dialectical Behavior Therapy (DBT) is skills-based treatment approache that can help people regulate their emotions more effectively, improve their interpersonal relationships, increase their ability to tolerate distress and be more mindful of their thoughts, feelings and behaviour.
+Dialectical Behaviour Therapy (DBT) is a skills-based treatment approach that can help people regulate their emotions more effectively, improve their interpersonal relationships, increase their ability to tolerate distress and be more mindful of their thoughts, feelings and behaviour.

 DBT was originally designed to treat Borderline Personality Disorder (BPD) but there is now evidence to support its effectiveness in treating drug and alcohol abuse and a wide range of mental health issues including depression, anxiety, PTSD and eating disorders.

-Dialectical Behavior Therapy (DBT) is an evidence based treatment that combines elements of Cognitive Behavioral Therapy (CBT) with Buddhist practice of meditation and principles of self-awareness.
+Dialectical Behaviour Therapy (DBT) is an evidence based treatment that combines elements of Cognitive Behavioural Therapy (CBT) with Buddhist practice of meditation and principles of self-awareness.
 Through individual DBT sessions and DBT skills groups, patients learn how to incorporate practical tools into their lives so that they are empowered to better navigate the world and negotiate challenges more effectively.

-DBT skills training include a standardized approach to teaching all patients mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.
+DBT skills training includes a standardized approach to teaching all patients mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.

 DBT treatment is often characterized by 4 stages.
 They include:

-- Stage 1 is focused on establishing behavioral control for patients who are dysregulated and emotionally activated.
-Stage 1 lays the foundation for recovery by helping individuals ground themselves and stop engaging in life-threatening behaviors, treatment interfering behaviors, and behaviors that interfere with functional daily life.
+- Stage 1 is focused on establishing behavioural control for patients who are dysregulated and emotionally activated.
+Stage 1 lays the foundation for recovery by helping individuals ground themselves and stop engaging in life-threatening behaviours, treatment interfering behaviours, and behaviours that interfere with functional daily life.

 - Stage 4 brings all the lessons and skills of the preceding stages together to help patients connect with the outside world and build a capacity for joy.

-What Is the Evidence Behind Dialectical Behavior Therapy?
+What Is the Evidence Behind Dialectical Behaviour Therapy?

-Marsha Linehan, PhD, originally developed Dialectical Behavior Therapy (DBT) to help female patients with Borderline Personality Disorder (BPD) and suicidal tendencies manage their emotions and decrease their impulsive behavior.
-In a study conducted by the National Institute of Mental Health in the United States, Dialectical Behavior Therapy (DBT) showed twice the success rate of reducing suicide attempts among those diagnosed with BPD in comparison to other therapies.
+Marsha Linehan, PhD, originally developed Dialectical Behaviour Therapy (DBT) to help female patients with Borderline Personality Disorder (BPD) and suicidal tendencies manage their emotions and decrease their impulsive behaviour.
+In a study conducted by the National Institute of Mental Health in the United States, Dialectical Behaviour Therapy (DBT) showed twice the success rate of reducing suicide attempts among those diagnosed with BPD in comparison to other therapies.

 Studies have shown that DBT can also reduce anger/impulsivity, depression, self-harm, disordered eating and hopelessness.
 When used to treat substance abuse, DBT can decrease urges to use, cravings, and physical discomfort from abstaining.